MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-windows-10-to-surface-devices-with-mdt.md

 Before you can perform a deployment with MDT, you must first supply a set of operating system installation files and an operating system image.
 These files and image can be found on the physical installation media (DVD) for Windows 10.
 You can also find these files in the disk image (ISO file) for Windows 10, which you can download from the [Volume Licensing Service Center (VLSC)](https://www.microsoft.com/Licensing/servicecenter/default.aspx).

->[!NOTE]
->The installation media generated from the [Get Windows 10](https://www.microsoft.com/en-us/software-download/windows10/) page differs from physical media or media downloaded from the VLSC, in that it contains an image file in Electronic Software Download (ESD) format rather than in the Windows Imaging (WIM) format.
+>**Note:**&nbsp;&nbsp;The installation media generated from the [Get Windows 10](https://www.microsoft.com/software-download/windows10/) page differs from physical media or media downloaded from the VLSC, in that it contains an image file in Electronic Software Download (ESD) format rather than in the Windows Imaging (WIM) format.
 Installation media with an image file in WIM format is required for use with MDT.
 Installation media from the Get Windows 10 page cannot be used for Windows deployment with MDT.

 #### Windows Server

 Although MDT can be installed on a Windows client, to take full advantage of Windows Deployment Services’ ability to network boot, a full Windows Server environment is recommended.
 To provide network boot for UEFI devices like Surface with WDS, you will need Windows Server 2008 R2 or later.

->[!NOTE]
->To evaluate the deployment process for Surface devices or to test the deployment process described in this article with the upcoming release of Windows Server 2016, you can download evaluation and preview versions from the [TechNet Evaluation Center](https://www.microsoft.com/en-us/evalcenter).
+>**Note:**&nbsp;&nbsp;To evaluate the deployment process for Surface devices or to test the deployment process described in this article with the upcoming release of Windows Server 2016, you can download evaluation and preview versions from the [TechNet Evaluation Center](https://www.microsoft.com/evalcenter).

 #### Windows Deployment Services